-d6: Extended Shutter Speeds (M)
+d7: Extended Shutter Speeds (M)

-Extend the range of shutter speeds available in mode M; the slowest shutter speed available when [ON] is selected is 900 s (15 minutes).
+Extend the range of shutter speeds available in mode \mathbf{M} ; the slowest shutter speed available when $[\mathbf{ON}]$ is selected is 900 s (15 minutes).
 Extended shutter speeds can be used for pictures of the night sky and other long exposures.

-- When [ON] is selected and shutter speed set to 60 s or slower, the control panel will show an exposure progress display. - At speeds slower than 1 s, the shutter speed displayed by the camera may differ from the actual exposure time.
+- When [ON] is selected, the time remaining in the current exposure will be displayed in the control panel at shutter speeds slower than 30 s. - At speeds slower than 1 s, the shutter speed displayed by the camera may differ from the actual exposure time.
 The actual exposure times at shutter speeds of 15 and 30 seconds, for example, are respectively 16 and 32 seconds.
 The exposure time will again match the selected shutter speed at speeds of 60 seconds and slower.

-d7: Limit Selectable Image Area
+d8: Limit Selectable Image Area